 3. Incident number, if applicable

-4. The employee shall sign and submit the VCUPD-18 sheet to the on-duty supervisor for authorization within 24 hours of the assignment
+4. The employee shall sign and submit the VCUPD-18 overtime sheet to the on-duty supervisor for authorization within 24 hours of the assignment completion.

 2. Supervisory approval and signature is needed for any overtime to be paid.
 It is the responsibility of each shift supervisor to ensure that overtime officers report to their assignments on time, that they log off-duty after assignments, and that overtime hours are never abused.